networkservicemesh/deployments-k8s/examples/features/vl3/README.md

 5. Ping each vl3-nse by each client.

 Note: By default we're using ipam prefix is `169.254.0.0/16` and client prefix len is `24`.
 We also have two vl3 nses in this example.
-So we are expect to have a two vl3 addresses: `169.254.0.0` and `169.254.1.0` that should be able by each client.
+So we are expect to have a two vl3 addresses: `169.254.0.0` and `169.254.1.0` that should be accessible by each client.

 ```bash
 for nsc in $nscs